Medicare information for health professionals

 We work in partnership with the Department of Health (Health) to achieve the Australian Government's health policy objectives.

 We make payments for services provided by eligible health professionals under Medicare, the PBS and other programs, such as the Australian Immunisation Register.

 Health is responsible for the policy development of the Medicare program and the Medicare Benefits Schedule (MBS).

 We are responsible for administering the Medicare program on behalf of Health.
 This includes registering details for health professionals eligible to have Medicare benefits paid for their services.

-Working as a doctor in Australia
+Working as a health professional in Australia

 A Medicare provider number lets you: